 The Department began as the Department of Microbiology, established in 1959, with Dr. W. Barry Wood as its founding Director.
 The early faculty of the Department of Microbiology included virologists, bacteriologists and immunologists, a number of whom subsequently became Chairs of Microbiology at other American Medical Schools.
 During the 1960s several of the faculty began to conduct research in the emerging field of Molecular Biology.
 Significant advances during this period included the discovery by Hamilton Smith and his colleagues of the first site-specific restriction enzyme and the characterization of its cleavage site.
 This seminal discovery led Daniel Nathans to develop powerful new methods for the genetic dissection of viral and cellular genomes.
 Nathans and his colleagues used the restriction enzyme discovered by Smith to divide the genome of the tumor virus SV40 into specific fragments whose functions could be individually studied.
 This new methodology greatly assisted the analysis of gene function and proved to be an important foundation for the subsequent recombinant DNA revolution.
 For these discoveries Nathans and Smith shared the 1978 Nobel Prize in Physiology or Medicine with the Swiss microbiologist Werner Arber.

 Daniel Nathans succeeded W. Barry Wood as Director of the Department of Microbiology in 1972.
 A decade later, the name of the Department was changed to Molecular Biology and Genetics to reflect the fact that most of the faculty in the Department were engaged in research in basic molecular genetics.
 Thomas Kelly who succeeded Daniel Nathans as Director, led an eight year period of expansion from six laboratories to fourteen.
 The Department forged a strong relationship with the Howard Hughes Medical Institute with the appointment of Daniel Nathans as a Senior HHMI Investigator and the recruitment of several young faculty that were appointed as HHMI Investigators.
-At present four of our faculty are Investigators of the Howard Hughes Medical Institute.
+At present three of our faculty are Investigators of the Howard Hughes Medical Institute.